Genivia/ugrep/README.md

                   garbage to the terminal, which can have problematic consequences if the terminal driver interprets some of it as commands.

+           --and [[-e] PATTERN] ... -e PATTERN
+                  Specify additional patterns to match.
+Patterns must  be  speci- fied  with -e.
+Each -e PATTERN following this option is consid- ered an alternative pattern to match, i.e.  each  -e  is  inter- preted as an OR pattern.
+For example, -e A -e B --and -e C -e D matches lines with (`A' or `B') and (`C'  or  `D').
+Note  that multiple  -e  PATTERN  are  alternations  that bind more tightly together than --and.
+Option --stats displays  the  search  pat- terns applied.
+See also options --not, --andnot, and --bool.

+           --andnot [[-e] PATTERN] ...
+                  Combines  --and  --not.
+See  also  options  --and,  --not, and --bool.

            -B NUM, --before-context=NUM
                   Print NUM  lines  of  leading  context  before  matching  lines.
                   Places a --group-separator between contiguous groups of matches.